| Research Studies

-research efforts have several directions.
+), a Press Ganey solution, has research efforts that cover several directions.
 First and foremost is the generation of new knowledge regarding the relationship between nurse staffing and nursing practice and outcomes of patient care.
 Secondly, NDNQI®

 is committed to allowing reputable researchers to engage in research using certain aspects of the database.
 These researchers’ projects must contribute to the nursing knowledge base.
 Thirdly, NDNQI®